Lesson video

 That is indeed correct.

-Now, after the fall of the Western Roman Empire in 476 CE, much of the imperial infrastructure, quite simply it fell apart.
+Now, after the fall of the Western Rowan Empire in 476 CE, much of the imperial infrastructure, it, quite simply, it fell apart.

-Local rulers gained support from the Church and they secured their power as well.
+Local rulers gain supports from the Church, and they secured their power as well.

 If the Church agrees that you are the correct ruler, then you are far less likely to have discontent and potentially rebellions in your lands.

-If all of the new people living in this empire convert to Christianity, then there's a whole load of new followers that the Church has now received.
+If all of the new people living in this empire come back to Christianity, then there's a whole load of new followers that the Church has now received.

-At this point in time they controlled a great deal of France, but they also controlled a great deal of the Low Countries and modern day Germany as well.
+At this point in time, they controlled a great deal of France, but they also controlled a great deal of low countries and modern-day Germany as well.

 So the Frankish kingdom was huge at this point in time.

-And in 754 CE, the Carolingian king Pippin III carved out a kingdom for the pope in central Italy known as the Papal of States.
+And in 754 CE, the Carolingian King Pippin III carved out a kingdom for the pope in Central Italy known as the Papal States.

 And on the screen in front of you there, that bit that's highlighted in green, that's where the Papal States were.

-In return, the most famous of the Carolingian kings, Charlemagne, which it stands for Charles the Great, Charlemagne, was crowned Holy Roman Emperor in 800 CE and that granted him additional powers over the Christian people of Europe.
+In return, the most famous of the Carolingian kings, Charlemagne, which it started Charles the Great, Charlemagne, was crowned Holy Roman Emperor in 800 CE, and that granted him additional powers over the Christian people of Europe.

-It also means that he's got a lot more respect because of this title that he's received.
+It also means that he is seen as, he's got a lot more respect because of this title that he's received.

 Let's have a quick check for understanding now then.

-All right, if you chose B, the pope in Rome, then very well done.
+All right, if you chose be the pope in Rome, then very well done.

 Another check for understanding now.